 There are three, the most common causes of the condensation problem on gas tank water heaters:

-Keep also in mind that the flue gases contain a large amount of water vapor, which is by its nature acidic.
+Keep also in mind that the flue gases contain a large amount of water vapor, which is acidic.
 The acidic condensate can affect the metal surface by corroding it.
 It can usually be seen around the draft hood.

-The condensation problem should be eliminated or at least reduced, as the excessive condensation can cause the pilot light outage, sizzling noise on the burner and puddle of water under the unit.
+The condensation problem should be eliminated or at least reduced, as the excessive condensation can cause the pilot light outage, sizzling noise on the burner, and a puddle of water under the unit.

 Check if there is a gas leak.
 Mix the soap and water in a spray bottle.
 Spray it on the gas connections (you can also apply the mixture with the sponge or paintbrush).
 It is easy to recognize if there is a leak because bubbles will form.
 Use the pipe wrench to tighten the fittings.

-The temperature setting could be set too high, but it is not heating water as expected, because the sediment build-up will act as an insulation between the gas burner and water, and will reduce the heat transfer.
+The temperature setting could be set too high, but it is not heating water as expected because the sediment build-up can act as an insulation between the gas burner and water and reduce the heat transfer.

-If there is a need for hot water (the tap is open), the thermostat located in the gas control valve reacts allowing the gas valve to open the gas so the igniter can light the gas burner.
-Cold water that is delivered to the tank through the dip tube is heated at the bottom, where the gas burner is located.
-Hot water is now moved to the top from where it is delivered to the tap, shower or any other application (through the outlet tube).
+If there is a need for hot water (the tap is open), the thermostat in the gas control valve reacts, allowing the gas valve to open the gas so the igniter can light the gas burner.
+The cold water delivered to the tank through the dip tube is heated at the bottom, where the gas burner is located.
+The hot water is now moved to the top from where it is delivered to the tap, shower, or any other application (through the outlet tube).

-This gas water heater troubleshooting guide is not meant for one specific brand or model; but it covers popular manufacturers such as Rheem, AO Smith, Bradford White, State, GE, Kenmore, American and other.
+This gas water heater troubleshooting guide is not meant for one specific brand or a model.
+Still, it covers popular manufacturers such as Rheem, AO Smith, Bradford White, State, GE, Kenmore, American, and others.

-If you find problems, which are not presented in this troubleshooting guide, and you cannot solve them, it is recommended to contact a licensed plumber.
-If looking for the replacement parts use the genuine elements or from the trusted name, with the same characteristics, and per manufacturer's specs.
+If you find problems that are not presented in this troubleshooting guide and cannot solve them, it is recommended to contact a licensed plumber.
+If looking for the replacement parts, use the genuine elements or from the trusted name, with the same characteristics, and per manufacturer's specs.